-Neurodevelopmental disorders, such as autism spectrum disorder (ASD) and intellectual disability (ID), are conditions that influence the development of the brain.
+Neurodevelopmental disorders, such as autism and intellectual disability (ID), are conditions that influence the development of the brain.
 For example, Fragile X Syndrome (FXS) is the most common known cause of inherited learning disability.
 Neurodevelopmental disorders are associated with specific difficulties in a wide range of domains, such as learning, social abilities, language, attention,management of emotion and behaviour.

 More than 100 million people worldwide present such neurodevelopmental disorders.
-In the UK alone, together autism spectrum disorder and intellectual disability concern around 3% of the population.
+In the UK alone, together autism and intellectual disability concern around 3% of the population.
 For those living with autism or intellectual disability, it is crucial to reach a greater understanding of their experience, abilities, strengths, and difficulties.
 For them, better support and therapies cannot come soon enough.

 At the Patrick Wild Centre, our ambition is to achieve scientific and clinical breakthroughs to better support autistic people and people with intellectual disabilities.